Horse Registration

 • Horses can only be transferred to current Competitor, Participant, Supporter or Commercial members.

-• Ensure that the transfer section has been signed by the previous owner relinquishing ownership and ensure that you have signed the section taking up ownership of the horse.
+• Ensure that the transfer section of the horse registration paper has been signed by the previous owner relinquishing ownership and ensure that you have signed the section taking up ownership of the horse.
 Without these signatures, the transfer cannot go ahead.
+The current owner can access a copy of the horses registration paper via the MYEA portal or via the MYEA App

 • Transfers include all current competition licenses.
 If no licences are current, you will need to purchase a licence for each discipline in which you wish to compete officially.